fmstacco/data-maturity-assessment/README.md

 ## 404 Page

-A 404 page was designed to also improve the user experience linking them back to the home page.
+A 404 page was designed to also improve the user experience by linking them back to the home page.

 <img src="./assets/images/readme/404-page-desktop.png" alt="404 Page - Desktop"></details>